CLOVIS-AI/Vite-Kotlin/docs/website/docs/guides/index.md

 ## Troubleshooting

+If you experience a problem not listed here, take a look in the [known issues](https://gitlab.com/opensavvy/automation/kotlin-vite/-/issues?sort=created_date&state=all&label_name%5B%5D=bug&first_page_size=10).

 ### The engine "node" is incompatible with this module.
 Expected version…

 The Kotlin Gradle plugin automatically downloads a version of Node.
 However, Vite may require a newer version than the default selected by the Kotlin Gradle plugin.